-The Project PI will work closely with Project Champion, Captain Kirsten Trego, Deputy Director of Incident Management & Preparedness Policy, and Executive Director of ICCOPR.
-Captain Trego’s knowledge of interagency and international oil spill response will be very helpful in guiding the project team to focus and coordinate spill modeling efforts in the U.S. Arctic and beyond, especially for large transboundary incidents.
-Captain Trego will chair the Core Team for the project and in that role will ensure that input from NOAA ORR, USCG PACAREA, USCG DA and its affiliate members AKDEC, and BSEE will be at the forefront of the Project Team’s consideration.
+The Project PI will work closely with Project Champion, CAPT Kirsten Trego, USCG, HQ USCG Deputy Director of Incident Management & Preparedness Policy, and Executive Director of ICCOPR.
+CAPT Trego’s knowledge of interagency and international oil spill response will be very helpful in guiding the project team to focus and coordinate spill modeling efforts in the U.S. Arctic and beyond, especially for large transboundary incidents.
+CAPT Trego will chair the Core Team for the project and in that role will ensure that input from NOAA ORR, USCG PACAREA, USCG DA and its affiliate members AKDEC, and BSEE will be at the forefront of the Project Team’s consideration.

-The Project PI will engage Captain Trego at a minimum on a monthly basis for a pre-scheduled conference call meeting.
+The Project PI will engage CAPT Trego at a minimum on a monthly basis for a pre-scheduled conference call meeting.
 Subsequent to these meetings each month, The Project PI will meet with the Core Team via conference call.
 ADAC Center leadership will be informed of all of these meetings and included on all conference call meeting invitations.
-There will also be meetings with Captain Trego and the NOAA ORR modeling team leader.
+There will also be meetings with CAPT Trego and the NOAA ORR modeling team leader.

+The project team plan for the representation of our team at the following ADAC events:

+Meetings with Project Champion.

+Weekly All Hands meeting (Normally Thursdays, 1130-1230 Alaska Time via teleconference).

+Quarterly Reviews and Quarterly Customer’s and Partner’s Roundtable.

+Annual meeting at HQ USCG, Washington D.C.

+Student Participation.

+Throughout the project, the PI continues workforce development with undergraduate- and/or graduate-level students from the University of New Hampshire’s Civil and Environmental Engineering Department to assist in gathering taking notes during conference calls and at the workshops and Working Group meetings.
+ADAC and the Project PI will continue to coordinate and integrate these students into the ADAC Fellows Program.

+Accordingly, these student Fellows are governed and supported in accordance with the DHS S&T UP-ADAC Cooperative Grant Terms and Conditions.
+These student Fellows also help write the progress reports and the final knowledge product.
+The students will also support the Project PI in administering project tasks, to include the on-going modeling literature review, and maintain the project database.
+Through conference call and workshop participation and attendance, notetaking, database maintenance and report writing, these students will meet key people in the field of oil spill response, assessment, restoration and research.
+This includes meeting with USCG experts and operators.
+These students are continuing to learn the foundational principles in the field, the state of the current science, and the new and emerging topics.
+In accordance with the well-established processes in ADAC’s Education Program, the center will work with the students upon graduation for entry into the Homeland Security Enterprise.

+The students participating in the program are shown in the table below.

+Table 9.
+Project student activities.